EricWardner/ECE382_Lab02/README.md

 ####Conclusions and Lessons learned
 It was honestly way easier to just start coding in assembley and stepping through than writing and making a flowchart first.
 I found with such a simple program I never even referenced my original pseudo code or flowchart.
 I'm learning to always look for little mistakes in code and syntax before completely changing my program.
 Overall I though the lab was successfull, It only took 3 tries and some simple mistakes to get the program fully functional

+####Documentation
+I referenced C2C bodin and C2C Righter's lab report in an attempt to gt the proper layout and content into mine.